marschall-lab/project-ont-1kg/snakemake_pipelines/genotype-sample-subet-analysis/README.md

 - The pipeline looks at the following
     - The quality of the genotypes (before the population phasing step by ShapeIt5)
     - Difference in SVs discovered vs genotyped
-    - [TODO] Downsampling and genotyping of high coverage samples to show effects of downsampling.

 ## System Requirements